the-one-ayush/FinPulse/README.md

-A LoRA-fine-tuned Llama-3.2-3B model that analyzes news headlines and predicts their financial market impact.
+FinPulse is a financial intelligence model built by fine-tuning Llama-3.2-3B using LoRA to analyze news headlines and predict their potential impact on financial markets.

-It analyzes a news headline and generates insights including the affected sector, market impact (bullish/bearish), and reason for the impact.
+The model interprets news headlines and generates structured insights including:

+Affected sector

+Market impact (Bullish / Bearish)

+Reasoning behind the prediction

 Trained using Tesla T4 GPU on Google Colab.

+The base Llama-3.2-3B model produces more generic responses when analyzing financial news.

+FinPulse produces responses that are:

+More financially contextual

+More structured

+More useful for market analysis

 FinPulse's Response
 <img width="1075" height="252" alt="image" src="https://github.com/user-attachments/assets/779f61de-e74d-40a2-81ec-a4e9f2600f77" />